 This board provides two analog outputs.
 Each analog output is adjusted by output calibration circuitry including a digital potentiometer.
-The digital calibration potentiometers are serial devices, with data being entered bit by bit.
-Although the details of writing bit by bit are described in Chapter 6, it is expected that data will be loaded by using a software subroutine.
+The DAC and digital calibration potentiometers are serial devices, with data being entered bit by bit.
+Although the details of writing bit by bit are described in Chapter 6, the DAC data will be loaded using a software subroutine.